 - Undergraduate GPA of at least 3.2 or higher on a 4.0 scale

 The Payne International Affairs Fellowship does not have a campus process.
-The national deadline is always in January.
+The national deadline is typically in November.
 The application process is lengthy and requires many months of preparation.

 Should I apply?

 Important information, which can help you determine if the Payne International Affairs Fellowship is right for you, can be found here: https://stanford.box.com/Should-I-Apply-General-Handout